Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 For a decade the default reflex when starting any new website has been to open Next.js, Gatsby or a Create React App SPA and start writing components.
 The result is familiar: a ten-page blog ends up shipping two hundred kilobytes of JavaScript to render text that could have been served as plain HTML in a tenth of the time.
 Astro was built against that reflex.
 Its premise is brutally simple: if ninety per cent of your page is static content, you should ship static HTML and reserve JavaScript only for the bits that genuinely need it.

-The practical consequence is that the JavaScript bundle stops being a function of application size and becomes a function of how many islands exist.
+The practical consequence: the JavaScript bundle stops being a function of application size and becomes a function of how many islands exist.
 A blog with a static header, static article, static footer and a single React search box ships only the React runtime plus the search code.
 No article hydration, no footer reconciliation, no live component tree waiting for events.
 It is HTML, and that is that.

-Content Collections and the Content Model
+Content Collections and the content model

 // content/config.ts